 The format function is also optional.
 It is called by qlc:info to give feedback at runtime of how the query will be evaluated.
 One should try to give as good feedback as possible without showing too much details.
 In the example at most 7 objects of the table are shown.
-The format function handles two cases: all means that all objects of the table will be traversed; {lookup, lookup, looku and P is a tuple, the qlc module analyzes P and F in compile time to find positions of the tuple P that are tested for equality to constants.
+The format function handles two cases: all means that all objects of the table will be traversed; {lookup, 1, KeyValues} means that the lookup function will be used for looking up key values.

+Whether the whole table will be traversed or just some keys looked up depends on how the query is stated.
+If the query has the form and P is a tuple, the qlc module analyzes P and F in compile time to find positions of the tuple P that are tested for equality to constants.
 If such a position at runtime turns out to be the key position, the lookup function can be used, otherwise all objects of the table have to be traversed.
 It is the info function InfoFun that returns the key position.
 There can be indexed positions as well, also returned by the info function.
 An index is an extra table that makes lookup on some position fast.
 Mnesia maintains indices upon request, thereby introducing so called secondary keys.
 The qlc module prefers to look up objects using the key before secondary keys regardless of the number of constants to look up.